VasoLiakouli/GettingAndCleaningData_CourseProject/CodeBook.md

 - 'features.txt': List of all features.

-- 'activity_labels.txt': Links the class labels with their activity name.
+- 'activity_labels.txt': Links the activity ids with their activity name.

 - 'data_labels.txt': activity labels with the simplified activity label used in the R script.

 - 'train/X_train.txt': Training set.

-- 'train/y_train.txt': Training labels.
+- 'train/y_train.txt': Training activity ids.

 - 'test/X_test.txt': Test set.

-- 'test/y_test.txt': Test labels.
+- 'test/y_test.txt': Test activity ids.

 The following files are available for the train and test data.
 Their descriptions are equivalent.